Rigorous solution of strongly coupled $SO(N)$ lattice gauge theory in the large $N$ limit: Introduction

 \section{Introduction}

 Quantum gauge theories, also called quantum Yang--Mills theories, form the basic building blocks of the Standard Model of quantum mechanics.
 In an effort to gain a better theoretical understanding of quantum gauge theories, Wilson \cite{wilson74} introduced a discretized version of these theories in 1974.
-These have since come to be known as `lattice gauge theories'.
+These have since come to be known as `lattice gauge theories' or `lattice Yang--Mills theories'.
 Lattice gauge theories are mathematically well-defined objects.
 However, proving theorems about them has turned out to be quite challenging.
 Indeed, proving the existence of a suitable scaling limit of lattice gauge theories would solve the Clay millennium problem of Yang--Mills existence \cite{jaffewitten}.
-Partial progress in this direction was made by Brydges, Fr\"ohlich and Seiler \cite{brydgesetal79, brydgesetal80, brydgesetal81}, Balaban \cite{balaban83, balaban85, balaban85b, balaban87} and Magnen, Rivasseau and S\'en\'eor~\cite{magnenetal93}.
+Partial progress in this direction was made by Brydges, Fr\"ohlich and Seiler \cite{brydgesetal79, brydgesetal80, brydgesetal81}, Ba\l aban \cite{balaban83, balaban85, balaban85b, balaban87} and Magnen, Rivasseau and S\'en\'eor~\cite{magnenetal93}.

 Even dealing with lattice gauge theories by themselves, without taking scaling limits, has not been easy.
 Wilson's original goal was to study certain quantities that are now known as `Wilson loop expectations'.
 These are the basic objects of interest in lattice gauge theories.
 A `solution' of a lattice gauge theory would refer to a formula for Wilson loop expectations.
 Although a number of impressive mathematical advances have occurred over the years \cite{driver89, frohlichspencer82, gopfertmack82, grosswitten80, gross83, grossetal89, guth80,levy03,levy06,levy11, luscher10, osterwalderseiler78, sengupta93, sengupta97, tomboulisyaffe85, witten89, witten90, witten92}, no lattice gauge theory in any dimension higher than two has been rigorously solved in the above~sense.
+The monograph \cite{seiler82} gives a comprehensive introduction to lattice gauge theories and their connections with quantum physics for mathematically oriented readers.

 A promising approach to solving lattice gauge theories was proposed by 't Hooft \cite{thooft74}, who suggested an approximate computation of the partition function of lattice gauge theories in a certain kind of limit.
 The solution posited by 't Hooft involved a connection between matrix integrals and the enumeration of planar maps, an idea that has had ramifications in various branches of physics and mathematics over the last forty years.
 A large part of this connection is now mathematically well-grounded \cite{collinsetal09, ercolanimclaughlin03, ercolanimclaughlin08, eynard03, eynard05, eynardorantin07, eynardorantin09,guionnet04, guionnet06, guionnetetal12, guionnetmaida05, guionnetnovak14, guionnetzeitouni02}.
 The paper \cite{lucinipanero13} contains a survey of the developments on the physics side.